 Dividends paid by a corporation located outside the United States

-Gains on the salve of nondepreciable personal property sold while maintaining a tax home outside the United States
+Gains on the sale of nondepreciable personal property sold while maintaining a tax home outside the United States.

-You use IRS Form 1116: Foreign Tax Credit to figure the credit.
+You use Form 1116: Foreign Tax Credit to figure foreign tax credit.
 However, you can claim the credit directly on Form 1040 if you meet all of these conditions:

 Your foreign income is only from unearned income, like: